awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

   + Otherwise, if `ec2-user` and `root` don't work, check with the AMI provider\.
 + **Enable inbound SSH traffic from your IP address to your instance**

   Ensure that the security group associated with your instance allows incoming SSH traffic from your IP address\.
-The default security group does not allow incoming SSH traffic by default\.
+The default security group for the VPC does not allow incoming SSH traffic by default\.
+The security group created by the launch wizard enables SSH traffic by default\.
 For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.

 ## Connecting to Your Linux Instance using the Windows Subsystem for Linux<a name="Connect-Linux-WSL"></a>